First Year Fellows

 I’d say my most underrated antibiotic is doxy (though it’s probably every ID person’s favorite) – great MRSA, some Strep; a great option for step-down therapy; and as one of my favorite ID attendings advised, sometimes you need to treat a doxycycline deficiency when you’re faced with a complicated case and no answers in sight!

-Third Year Fellow (Adult/Peds ID)
+Fourth Year Fellow (Adult/Peds ID)

 John “Jack” Flores, MD